dwongdev/sugoi-supernote/Guides/how to sideload supernote.md

 **Process (Easy as 1-2-3):** <br>
 *Step 1:*
 [SN] To activate and access it on your SN device.
-Go to Settings -> Security & Privacy -> Sideloading -> On
+Go to Settings -> Security & Privacy -> Sideloading -> On.

 *Step 2:*
 [SN] A disclaimer message will pop up on the screen.
 Read the terms and conditions carefully.